Leaking Water Heater? Learn How to Handle It Like a Pro

 5. Keep Your Eyes Open for Dampness and Water Stains

-Additionally, water dripping from water heater causes dampness.
+Additionally, water dripping from the water heater causes dampness.
 So, damp spots can reveal where water seeps through.
-Hopefully, this allows you to narrow down the source for once and all.
+Hopefully, this allows you to narrow down the source once and for all.

-Have you recognised the source of the water heater leaking?
-If yes, here are the necessary steps that you can execute to effectively stop a water heater from leaking.
+Have you recognized the source of the water heater leaking?
+If yes, here are the necessary steps that you can take to effectively stop a water heater from leaking.

 1. Disable the Power and Water Supply